s-kust/stocks-data-backend/README.md

 Make sure that the EventBridge console contains a schedule to automatically run the state machine on a regular basis.
 Edit that schedule according to your preferences.

 Whenever you want to redeploy the system, you just need to run the `3-deploy.sh` script again.
-The system automatically detects all changes made to the files and deploys them.
+The system automatically detects all changes in the files and deploys them.

 <h2>What is useful here for AWS Lambda developers</h2>

+If you write AWS Lambda functions in Python, you may find some useful pieces of code here.
 This repository contains the following examples:
 1. The state machine of medium complexity.
 It uses `map`.
 Also, it catches and handles several kinds of errors that may occur in Lambda functions.
 See its definition in the `/src/state_machine.json` file.
-2. Integration of the state machine into the AWS CloudFormation template, including the EventBridge schedule for running it regularly.
+2. Integration of the state machine into the AWS CloudFormation template, including input parameters and the EventBridge schedule for running it regularly.
 3. Passing environment variables to AWS Lambda functions through the AWS CloudFormation template.
-4. How to filter files in the S3 bucket by name, as well as by the date and time of their last update.
+4. How to filter files in the S3 bucket in Python.
+The files are filtered by name, as well as by the date and time of their last update.
 See the functions `create-tickers-df-from-spreadsheet` and `import-all-row-tickers`.
-5. In the `create-tickers-df-from-spreadsheet` function, working with a Google Spreadsheet document using the `gspread` library.
+5. In the `create-tickers-df-from-spreadsheet` function, working with a Google Spreadsheet document in Python using the `gspread` library.
 6. The function `import-all-row-tickers` receives seveal kinds of data from Alpha Vantage through its API.
 It carefully validates the obtained data before transferring it for further processing.
 7. The system pauses in order not to send requests to Alpha Vantage API too often and not to exceed the allowed limit.
 This logic is implemented in the state machine and not inside the Lambda functions.
 8. The function `create_charts` uses the `mplfinance` library to draw the candlestick and line charts.